Streamie Master Plan

 This document is divided into a few sections:

-- Really Big Things.
+- Strategic Things.
 These are items that can be thought of in terms of the broad development direction and business strategy.

 - Big Things.
 Non-trivial features, possibly poorly defined and poorly understood.

-- Little Things.
+- Other Things.
 This is a laundry list of items that may or may not ever be completed, that are nice-to-have but not strategically important.

-- [DONE (almost)] Database v3.
+- [DONE] Database v3.
 When development began, the single API server had SQLite built right into the binary; very speedy.
 Coming out of beta, we made the switch to a multi-server architecture with a distributed database (BedrockDB).
 It has two downsides: writing to the database does not block pending the completion of the transaction, so doing a read for data recently written can yield old or no data.
 The Streamie and Penguin code is littered with wait-for-two-seconds code to cope with this.
 Second, while Bedrock did once support macOS, that hasn’t been the case in a while, so using Bedrock requires Linux servers.
 Being able to consolidate the whole system onto Macs would hugely simplify the overall architecture, hardware requirements and power consumption.
 I’ve been eyeing FoundationDB, which looks amazing, but it has scary warnings to not run it on Macs in production (why?!).
-So, finally, the next database iteration for Streamie will be the shiny, new Cloudflare D1.
-We are already running this in production, but we’re still mirroring everything to Bedrock until D1 reaches General Availability.
+So, finally, the next database iteration for Streamie is the shiny, new Cloudflare D1.

 Big Things